-If you’re off to Morocco, one thing you definitely can’t miss is the opportunity to explore the Sahara Desert on the back of a camel and sleep under the stars surrounded by the impressive Erg Chebbi dunes.
-Thankfully, there are literally hundreds of companies that all run variations on the same tour from either Marrakech or Fes, and reasonably inexpensively as well, meaning it’s not hard to tick this incredible experience off your bucket list.
+Dreams of Morocco almost always include a camel-back trip through the Sahara Desert, retiring at the end of each hot day to sip tea on thick rugs and sleep under the stars surrounded by the impressive Erg Chebbi dunes.
+Thankfully, there are dozens of companies that all run variations of this exact experience from either Marrakech or Fes, and quite inexpensively as well, meaning it’s not hard to tick this incredible experience off your bucket list.
 With all these options, though, it can sometimes be difficult to know if you’re getting the best (or even a decent) deal, so I’ve assembled top tips for booking the best Sahara Desert tour that will ensure you spend your time filling up memory cards and making friends rather than sweating and stressing.

 What does a Sahara Desert tour involve?

-- the bucketloads of water you’ll be drinking every day (but the driver will stop reasonably often for you to buy cold bottles)
+- The bucketloads of water you’ll be drinking every day (but the driver will stop frequently for you to buy cold bottles)

 What kind of options do I have?